josuemontano/API-platform/README.md

 ### Frontend

 The frontend is served by the same Pyramid app, so you don't have to run it separately on a NodeJS server or whatever.
-Some may argue this is not a good practice, however, due to some infraestructure limitations I often need to do it this way.
+I often find myself in need to deploy this way due to infraestructure limitations.

 Grunt tasks are set up, so install [NodeJS](http://nodejs.org) on your development computer.
 Then install the project dependencies: